 Simple technical control updates, password security, and implementing stricter technology policies with your personnel, may help reduce the risks for your company.
-If you find that you have a number of medium to high threat risks to prioritize, you may want to consider additional measures, like a certified IT professional, to assist with mitigating these risks.
+If you find that you have a number of medium to high threat risks to prioritize, you may want to consider additional measures.
+Expect to consider a certified IT professional to assist with mitigating these risks.

 Chart everything that you can.
-By writing down all your findings, you can refer back to this information as you grow your controls, and/or share them with a trusted IT servicer if you need to.
+By writing down all your findings, you can refer back to this information as you grow your controls.
+There’s the chance to share them with a trusted IT servicer if you need to.

-These are 8 steps you can use to assess the health of your IT systems and determine the risk to your business and employees.
-A Managed IT service provider, like 1R Technologies, can run an even more thorough assessment and offer uniquely curated solutions for your company.
-For a free consultation about our service offerings as a premier Managed Service Provider, contact us at 1RTech.com.
+These are 8 steps you can use to assess the health of your IT systems.
+Determine the risk to your business and employees and get moving.
+1R Technologies offers uniquely curated solutions for your company.
+For a free consultation as a premier Managed Service Provider, contact us at 1RTech.com.